-- Encourage the City to develop and adopt a cell tower ordinance.
-The Federal Telecommunications Act of 1996 allows the retention of local control over may aspects of wireless facilities.
-Municipalities can exert reasonable control over tower aesthetics, including height restrictions, co-location, setbacks, safety and other design issues.
-Towers must be located where they do not interfere with aviation, specifically in the flight paths of airport facilities or in areas where activities such as aerial crop dusting is prevalent. - o Promote opportunities for shared mountings.
+- Monitor compliance with the county ordinance that allows the use of existing structures for mounting new communication equipment.
+Towers must be located where they do not interfere with aviation, specifically in the flight paths of airport facilities or in areas where activities such as aerial crop dusting is prevalent.
+Additionally, they are often considered to be visually intrusive. - Promote opportunities for shared mountings.
 Some types of structures are conducive to hosting more than one provider.
-When possible, structures should be utilized that can accommodate multiple installations, thus reducing the total number of separate towers. - CF 1.3.
+When possible, structures should be utilized that can accommodate multiple installations, thus reducing the total number of separate towers. - Restrict new communication tower construction to areas adjacent to existing tower locations.
+Existing communication towers are currently located at the City of Wautoma former landfill site in section 22 and in section 29. - CF 1.3.
 Provide adequate active and passive recreational opportunities for municipal residents.